Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/generating-storing-ecdsa-keys.md

     -out /private-key-path
   ```

-* Run the `ssh-keygen` command and specify the path to the private key.
+* Run the `ssh-keygen` tool and specify the path to the private key.
 For example:

   ```bash
   ssh-keygen \